lizha0yan/World-Happiness/README.md

 # World-Happiness
 ## Research of “World Happiness” using linear regression
-Selected and preprocessing the data, chose the factors that we wanted to study.
+Selected and preprocessing the data, choose the factors that we wanted to study.

 Summarized data and applied regression analysis though R to fit the multiple regression model.

 Used the regression model to predict and compared with the actual value.
-# Data Collection and Preparation
+## Data Collection and Preparation
 World Happiness Report 2015 from official website http://worldhappiness.report

 Happiness scores from 143 following by 8 factors: